19hours/sg-statutes/Acts/Housing and Development Act.md

 [16/95]

-(5A) The Board may, with the approval of the Minister, carry out special upgrading works in any building within a precinct if and only if —
+(5A) The Board may, with the approval of the Minister, carry out special upgrading works within a building, or in relation to more than one building, within a precinct if, and only if —

-(a) it appears from a poll of such owners referred to in subsection (1A) that 75% or more of the total value in votes of such owners within the building in the precinct have been cast in favour of the proposal to carry out special upgrading works in the building; and
+(a) it appears from a poll of the owners referred to in subsection (1A) that 75% or more of the total value in votes of such owners within the building or buildings, as the case may be, have been cast in favour of the proposal to carry out special upgrading works within that building or in relation to those buildings; and

-(b) where the proposal is for the special upgrading works to be carried out in the building in the precinct together with any general upgrading works within the precinct, it also appears from a poll of prescribed owners referred to in subsection (2) that 75% or more of the total value in votes of all such owners of all flats within the precinct have been cast in favour of the proposal to carry out the general upgrading works in the precinct.
+(b) where the proposal is for the special upgrading works to be carried out within or in relation to any building in the precinct together with any general upgrading works within the precinct, it also appears from a poll of prescribed owners referred to in subsection (2) that 75% or more of the total value in votes of all such owners of all flats within the precinct have been cast in favour of the proposal to carry out the general upgrading works in the precinct.

-[31/2002]
+[29/2005 wef 15/09/2005]

 (6) No poll shall be invalid by reason of any failure to comply with any provision of this Part or any rules made thereunder relating to the conduct of a poll if it appears that the poll was conducted in accordance with the principles laid down in that provision, and that the failure did not affect the result of the poll.